SheepTester-forks/curricular-analytics-exploration/README.md

 **course_names3.py** outputs `course_names3.txt`.
 This is an implementation of Arturo's [course name cleanup algorithm](https://www.overleaf.com/read/ncghhmgtxtgb), and it lists all the unique course names resulting from the algorithm and how often they occur.

+**courses_req_by_majors.py** outputs each course and the majors that require them.
+This duplicates [_Number of plans to include a given course by year_](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1); I made this quickly to see if there are non-ECE majors that require ECE courses.

 **CourseMetrics.jl** produces `files/courses_fa12.csv`, a CSV file containing the complexity and centrality scores of each identifiable course (i.e. courses with a course code) in each major curriculum.
-Used for [reports](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.
+Used for the first two views in [_Courses at a glance_](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.

 **CourseOverlap.jl** produces `files/course_overlap.csv`, a CSV file containing the percentage of how many courses in each major curriculum overlaps with another curriculum.
-Used for [reports](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.
+Used for ["Course overlap between majors"](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.

 **curricula_index.py** outputs `files/curricula_index.csv`, a CSV file containing the school, department, and Curricular Analytics curriculum URL of every major.
 As a module, it exports `urls`, which maps majors to their URL.
-Used for [curriculum_index](https://public.tableau.com/app/profile/sean.yen/viz/curriculum_index/Index) on Tableau.
+Used for [_Curriculum Index_](https://public.tableau.com/app/profile/sean.yen/viz/curriculum_index/Index) on Tableau.

 **department_names.py** outputs `departments.txt`, which compares the list of unique department codes of the degree plans available with the department codes from the ISIS major code spreadsheet.
 This is to figure out which department names I don't need to get the name for.

 **diff_plan.py** outputs `diff/diffs.json` and depends on `files/metrics_fa12.csv` from Metrics.jl.
 It determines the changes made to an academic plan over the years for every major.
+This is used to produce the [_Changes to Academic Plans over Time_](https://educationalinnovation.ucsd.edu/ca-views/plan-changes.html) report.

+**diff_prereqs.py** outputs `reports/output/prereq-diffs-fragment.html` and `reports/output/prereq-timeline-fragment.html`, which are used for the [_Changes to Prerequisites over Time_](https://educationalinnovation.ucsd.edu/ca-views/prereq-changes.html) reports.

 - CLI: `python3 diff_plan.py <major> <college>` will print a fancy diff for the academic plans in the terminal.
 Otherwise, it'll print the JSON file.